nicm42/100-days-of-code-v2/log 2.md

 **Day 96: 31st March 2021**
 Got the Enter keypress sorted - turns out it wanted a keydown.
 I also added a button role to the video to make it selectable in Cypress - it was already selectable in the browser, oddly.
 I then got it to run all the tests so it created videos, although they weren't that exciting.
 I then added in prop types check.
 I just need to test it in Edge, and probably re-test in other browsers to check I haven't broken anything and it's done.
 Finally!

+**Day 97: 2nd April 2021**
+Finally finished The Newport Group website!
+When checking it I realised it was annoying the way it went to a new page at the same point as the previous page, rather than the top of the page.
+Turns out there's a fix for that on the React Router docs.
+So I fixed that.
+Spent some time trying to test on Edge before I realised that typing localhost won't do it, I actually have to use my computer's IP address.
+And then I struggled to build it with Netlify.
+The last time I did it the build command didn't work and I had use a different command.
+This time the different command didn't work but the build command did.
+Strange, but at least it's built now.